konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/3transform.md

 ? [quay.io] What type of container registry login do you want to use?
 ID: move2kube.target.imageregistry.logintype
 Hints:
-[Docker login from config mode, will use the default config from your local machine.]
+[Docker login from config mode, will use the default config from the local machine.]
  No authentication
 INFO[0051] Transformer Buildconfig Done
 INFO[0051] Transformer ComposeGenerator processing 2 artifacts